Zavy86/docker-course/topics/20-compose-development-stack/README.md

 The solution to these "problems" is provided by **Docker Compose**, a tool that allows you to define and manage applications and configurations through a single configuration file for the entire stack.

-Let’s see it in action with a local development stack for a **Node.js** application with a **Postgres** database.
+Let's see it in action with a local development stack for a **Node.js** application with a **Postgres** database.

 ***

-If you haven’t already, clone the repository for this course:
+If you haven't already, clone the repository for this course:

 ```shell
 $ git clone https://github.com/Zavy86/docker-course.git